A nurse’s Vietnam story

 “This was something I felt like I needed to do,” Stolze said.
 “My father was a doctor in World War II and my mother tried to get into the Navy but was denied because she was too thin.”

-She also had two cousins in the Marine Corps in Vietnam at that time; one ended up being killed in the conflict.
+She also had two cousins in the Marine Corps in Vietnam at that time; and another member of the family ended up being killed in the conflict.

 Stolze said several times she was told that by joining she was supporting the war and helping it continue.
 “My response was the nurses were there to help the poor young guys that got dragged over there,” she said.